freshworks/crayons/README.md

 ### Framework Wrappers

 Crayons provides a wrapper for web components for various `Frontend frameworks`.
 At present a wrapper for **React** is available.
-For more info, check [here](https://crayons.freshworks.com/frameworks/react)
+For more information, check [here](https://crayons.freshworks.com/frameworks/react)

 ### Development and Contribution